JeremyAnsel/xwa_hooks/xwa_hook_sfoils/zip/readme.txt

 When set to 0, normal behavior
 When set to 1, landing gears must be closed before enter hyperspace

-To manualy control the s-foils and landing gears, set the AutoClosseteSFoils setting.
+To manualy control the s-foils and landing gears, set the AutoCloseSFoils setting.
 When set to 0, s-foils and landing gears are manualy closed When set to 1, s-foils and landing gears are automaticaly closed The default value is 1.